pemdel/alx-system_engineering-devops/0x00-shell_basics/README.md

-shows hidden files in long format
+displays list in long form numeric order and hidden